Final Cut Pro X 10.1.2: Updating and working with libraries FAQ

 What is a library?

-Libraries are a new feature in Final Cut Pro X version 10.1.
+Libraries are a new feature in Final Cut Pro X version 10.1 and later.
 A library contains both projects and events in one place.
 Think of libraries as a way to collect and organize related projects and events at a higher level.
 For example, you could use a separate library for each of your professional clients.
 Or you could use libraries to separate different video productions, each of which contains its own projects and events.

 What are the advantages of libraries?